-Maile Arvin is a Native Hawaiian feminist scholar.
-She is an assistant professor of Ethnic Studies at the University of California, Riverside.
+Maile Arvin is a Native Hawaiian feminist scholar and an assistant professor of Gender Studies and History at the University of Utah.

-[Feature Image: Two Indigenous people stand outside as the person on the left prepares the face of the individual on the right.
-Indigenous Peoples’ Thanksgiving Sunrise Gathering on Alcatraz Island 2013 By: Patricia Montes Gregory
+[Feature Image: Two Indigenous people stand outside as the person on the left prepares the face of the individual on the right with painted tribal symbols.
+Source: Indigenous Peoples’ Thanksgiving Sunrise Gathering on Alcatraz Island 2013 by Patricia Montes Gregory for Flickr]